Are you learning Italian? Thinking about downloading apps for learning Italian instead of taking classes?

 Best for: Competitive intermediate learners.

 Babbel includes the first lesson of any language for free and becomes a paid service thereafter.
-Though, unlike Pimsleur, it is not prohibitively expensive.
+Though, unlike Pimsleur, it's not prohibitively expensive.

 You learn things that actually interest you thanks to mock realistic dialogues, recorded repetitions to improve your Italian pronunciation, and a choice of topics at every level.
 Babbel also has a beautiful design that makes the app super simple to use.